Lisa DrewMy Humble Beginnings

 I managed to carry this hectic schedule on for a couple of years until Concentus folded.
 My temp job turned into a permanent one at a group of radio stations run by Clear Channel and in 2000, I found myself without a voice due to some badly prescribed medication.
 I lost the opera, my church soloist position, and the ability to even carry on small conversations without bronchial spasms for about 10 months.

-The audition with Philip led to a church soloist position at Plymouth Congregational in Minneapolis, which is where I am today, just celebrating my 11th year.
+The audition with Philip led to a church soloist position at Plymouth Congregational in Minneapolis, which is where I am today, just celebrating my 15th year.
 My wonderful relationship with Philip has led to solo performances with the Berkshire Choral Festival, The Heitzeg Nobel Symphony, William Bolcom’s Songs of Innocence & Experience at Minneapolis’ Orchestra Hall, Seigfried Matthus’ Te Deum at The Cathedral in St. Paul, and Petite Messe Solonelle with the Tucson Chamber Artists and other fantastic opportunities in the Twin Cities.

 In addition to singing, I develop affordable websites for small business and individuals and create artwork from my photography.
 Please visit my site & portfolio at Websites for a Song.com!